-My scholarship includes both peer-reviewed articles and digital projects that bridge the fields of digital humanities, information science, and scholarly editing.
+My scholarship includes both peer-reviewed articles and digital projects that bridge the fields of digital humanities, information science, and book history.
 My work has focused on print and manuscript documents from the first century of Spanish colonization in Mexico.
 My articles consider how these documents have been refashioned by historians in the nineteenth and twentieth centuries; my digital work explores the future of scholarly editing for these colonial texts.

 All of my published work (including my dissertation) is open access and available through this website.
 Use the "+" to view abstracts.

 Journal of Critical Library and Information Science.
 Forthcoming.

 LLILAS Benson Latin American Studies and Collections at the University of Texas at Austin applies post-custodial archival methods in pursuit of a new vision of digital archival practice and the transnational construction of historical memory.
 This work seeks to develop a practice for digital archiving that enables the redistribution of resources while centering communities as contributors and owners of their own documentary heritage.
 Although LLILAS Benson has successfully built partnerships and continues to manage widely recognized collections using a post-custodial model, the anti-colonial framework through which this work has been understood does not fully account for the power imbalances at play.
 Using Cifor and Lee’s survey of neoliberalism in the archives as a launching point, this article considers how neoliberalism has shaped post-custodial practices at LLILAS Benson, focusing on ideas and practices of labor, digitization, and the common good.
 Through this analysis, the authors describe not a static set of methodologies, but rather an ongoing process of learning, unlearning, and restructuring in pursuit of a collective good.

 Catalyst: Feminism, Theory, Technoscience.
 October 2018.

 Digital Humanities Quarterly.
 November 2016.